As we have often said, a large part of the success of each of project is its ability to have sustained funding.

 You are receiving this project update because you may have, in the past, been a supporter of out program to help indigent mothers impacted by HIV/AIDs to support their chidlren, and we hope that you will again consider supporting this effort as we move toward Giving Tuesday, on December 1.

 During the month of December, recurring donations, which can be as small as just $10.00 per month, can receive a one month match from Global Giving.
 Donations may be made directly to the FSP program here or to our Educate Cambodian Kids Impacted by AIDS micro project , also posted on GlobalGiving.

 Since 2000, our AIDS Patient Family Support Program has continued a 15 year effort to protect fragile children impacted by extreme poverty and HIV/AIDS.
 Beyond the social support that we provide for our current roster of 37 families and approximately 70 children, we provide access to education for the children in the FSP.

 We are proud to say that our strategy works !
-In Cambodia where it is estimated that only 40% of Cambodian students ever graduate from high school, we have children graduating from high school in spite of the giant challenges of extreme poverty and families impacted by HIV/AIDs that these kids face.
-We even have a few who have made it to college!
+In Cambodia where it is estimated that only 40% of Cambodian students graduate from high school and the average educational grade proficiency is 6th grade, we take great pride that our FSP program has children graduating from high school in spite of the giant challenges of extreme poverty and families impacted by HIV/AIDs.
+We even have a few who have made it to college.

 Barbara & Mark Rosasco